This page explains Cloud Memorystore for Redis network settings.

-To connect to a Cloud Memorystore for Redis instance, clients must be in the same GCP project, region, and VPC network.
+To connect to a Cloud Memorystore for Redis instance, clients must be in the same Google Cloud project, region, and VPC network.
 For example, if you want to connect to a Redis instance with a Compute Engine instance, create the Compute Engine instance in the same project and region as the Redis Instance.
 Resources created in the same project automatically share a default VPC network, but you can specify a different VPC network to connect your resources, if you want.

 Limited and unsupported networks

 If you want to connect to your Redis instance from a resource in another project using Shared VPC, your Redis instance must be deployed in the Shared VPC host project; additionally, the resource and your Redis instance must either be on the same Shared VPC network or the networks must be peered.
 Connecting to a Redis instance that is deployed on a shared VPC network in a service project is not supported.

 VPNs and legacy networks are not supported on Cloud Memorystore for Redis instances.

 Compute Engine VM instances that have an internal IP address within the range

 172.17.0.0/16 cannot access Cloud Memorystore for Redis instances, because that range